Dao Vichada Sitakalin, Quattro Design in Bangkok

 This is one industrious lady.

-Sitting and chatting with her at Quattro Design, the furniture shop and hospitality design company she cofounded on Bangkok’s ritzy strip of trendy shops known as Sukhumvit Soi 55 (Thonglor), provides an atmospheric backdrop for hearing about the life and designs of Vichada.
+Sitting and chatting with her at Quattro Design, the furniture store and interior design & styling company she cofounded on Bangkok’s ritzy strip of trendy shops known as Sukhumvit Soi 55 (Thonglor), provides an atmospheric backdrop for hearing about the life and designs of Vichada.

-First she explained how she put her degree in Interior Architecture from an American university to good use, by honing her skills for 11 years with prominent design firms in Boston and New York, before she succumbed to a touch of homesickness and the desire to make her mark in her homeland.
+First she explained how she put her degree in Interior Architecture from the Rhode Island School of Design to good use, by honing her skills for four years with prominent design firms in Boston and New York, before she succumbed to a touch of homesickness and the desire to make her mark in her homeland.

 After returning to Thailand, she gravitated towards the hospitality business, which is massive in the tourist-friendly kingdom, becoming the in-house designer for a trio of hotels.
 This is a demanding job that requires painstaking attention to the minutest details of staff uniforms and hotel amenities, to the big picture of the property’s look and feel, from the artworks in the guest rooms to the furnishings in the lobby.